Gabbi Tuft: Teaming with Curt Hawkins (2011–2012)

 After being told by SmackDown general manager Booker T to "step it up", Hawkins and Reks debuted a stripper gimmick on the August 17 episode of SmackDown while squashing a jobber tag team.
 A week later, Reks asked for her release as she intended to retire from wrestling to spend more time with her family; she and WWE parted ways on August 21, thus ending the team.

-Return to independent circuit (2014)
+Return to the independent circuit (2014)

 Reuniting with Curt Hawkins, the pair tagged together as part of Pro Wrestling Syndicate picking up a win in September against Kevin Matthews and Lance Hoyt.

-Professional wrestling style and persona

-Throughout her wrestling career, Tuft used the Burning Hammer as her finishing move.

 In other media

-Reks, together with Curt Hawkins, created an animated YouTube series called MidCard Mafia in 2011, which was quickly cancelled and pulled from the internet after complaints from WWE management.
+During her time in WWE Reks, together with Curt Hawkins, created an animated YouTube series called MidCard Mafia in 2011, which was quickly cancelled and pulled from the internet after complaints from WWE management.

+Since her transition, she has been featured on several television shows and media outlets including: The Tamron Hall Show, Breakfast Television, The New York Times, E!
+Online, Insider.com, Newsweek and Woman's World.

 Personal life

-Tuft has been married to her wife, Priscilla since July 2002.
-They have one daughter, Mia, who was born in November 2011.
+Tuft married Priscilla Tuft in 2002.
+Their daughter was born in 2011.
+Tuft came out as a trans woman to her wife in September 2020 and publicly on February 4, 2021.
+In an October 2023 essay for Business Insider, Tuft wrote that her transition had contributed to her separation from Priscilla in October 2021 and that they were in the process of divorcing, but stated that they remain "the best of friends".

-In the summer of 2019, Tuft underwent open heart surgery.
+In 2019, Tuft was diagnosed with an ascending aortic aneurysm and underwent open-heart surgery.

-On February 4, 2021, Tuft came out as a trans woman.